yomguy/blog/content/tc-case-202.md

 Date: 2011-01-16 13:23
 Category: Projects
 Tags: Parisson, TeleCaster
-Slug: tc-case-202
-Author: Guillaume Pellerin
-Summary: TC-202 "Case" has been released by Parisson

 My company Parisson has just release its unique recording and broadcasting device namely TC-202 "Case".
 It is the only full mobile solution for audio and video recording and streaming.